MarioRuiz/slack-smart-bot/README.md

 <img src="img/chat_gpt_share.png" width="600">

 When using ?? a temporary chatGPT session will be created.
 If you want to start a session with a given name use `chatGPT SESSION_NAME`.
+You can add also the description of the session by using `chatGPT SESSION_NAME "DESCRIPTION"`.
-You can supply also a specific GPT model to be used.
+You can supply also a specific GPT model to be used. `chatGPT SESSION_NAME MODEL_NAME`.
 To get all prompts from a specific session name use `chatGPT get SESSION_NAME`.
-To list all sessions use `chatGPT list sessions`.
+To list all sessions you created use `chatGPT list sessions`.
 When starting a new session, if you ask SmartBot to answer on a Thread by using !! or ^, then it won't be necessary to send ? before the prompt.
 In this case, every single message you send will be considered a prompt to be treated.
-After 30 minutes of inactivity SmartBot will stop listening to the thread.
+After 30 minutes of inactivity, SmartBot will stop listening to the thread.
 You will need to continue the session after that.
 If you want to avoid a message to be treated then start it with a hyphen '-'.
 To add a collaborator when on a thread, you can use directly `add collaborator @USER`

 <img src="img/chat_gpt_session.png" width="650">

-Other chatGPT commands: `chatGPT SESSION_NAME MODEL_NAME`, `chatGPT delete SESSION_NAME`, `chatGPT get SESSION_NAME`, `chatGPT list sessions`
+You can copy your session by using `chatGPT copy SESSION_NAME NEW_SESSION_NAME`.
+To share your session with everyone use `chatGPT share SESSION_NAME`.
+Then the session will be available for everyone to use.
+If you prefer to share it with a specific channel use `chatGPT share SESSION_NAME #CHANNEL`.
+In that case, only the users on that channel will be able to use the session.
+To list all public sessions call `chatGPT list public sessions`.
+To list all shared sessions in a channel, from that channel call `chatGPT list shared sessions`.
+If you want to use any public or shared session, you can use `chatGPT use USER_NAME SESSION_NAME` or `chatGPT use USER_NAME SESSION_NAME NEW_SESSION_NAME`.
+To remove any shared session from the list, call `chatGPT stop sharing SESSION_NAME` or `chatGPT stop sharing SESSION_NAME #CHANNEL`.

 #### Image Generation
 `??i PROMPT`